 The sensing report could include: (1) Window-based CIR report in the CIR Report IE; (2) Optional processed target features in the Processed Target Feature IE (DCN 505r0); (3) Combinations of above.
 It is preferred to have a unified CIR Report Parameters field in the AC IE to configure both the CIR Report IE and the Processed Target Feature IE for simplicity.

 Proposed text changes based on DCN466r2:

 10.36.7.1 Application Control IE (AC IE)

-The CIR Report Parameters field is formatted as per Figure 84.
+The Sensing Report Parameters field is formatted as per Figure 84.

 Replace Figure 84 with the following figure: